dankamongmen/libnetstack/README.md

 ### Interfaces

+Interfaces are described by the opaque `netstack_iface` object.
+Interfaces correspond to physical devices (there can sometimes be multiple interfaces per physical device, either by configuration or by default) and virtual devices.
+Interfaces can be up or down, might or might not have carrier, might have a broadcast domain or might be point-to-point, might have multiple link-layer addresses, might have a link-layer broadcast address, will have a queueing discipline, might be in promiscuous aka "sniffing" mode, and will have a name of fewer than `IFNAMSIZ` characters.

+There are almost always more than one interface on a modern machine, one of which is almost always a loopback device with addresses of 127.0.0.1/8 (IPv4) and ::1/128 (IPv6).

+There are a great many types of interface beyond loopback and Ethernet (802.11 WiFi devices look like Ethernet at Layer 2).

 ```c
 // name must be at least IFNAMSIZ bytes. returns NULL if no name was reported,
 // or the name was greater than IFNAMSIZ-1 bytes (should never happen).